- Employee Management

 - The simplification of the expense reporting process

-- The avoidance of any issues with paper receipts (loss, damage, and so on)
+- The avoidance of any issues with paper receipts (loss, damage and so on)

 - More efficient reviewing

-- Time saved through self-service expense reporting
+- Time and money saved through employee self-service expense reporting

 - Increased adherence to deadlines because of email alerts